quantiota/AI-Agent-Farm/doc/it-admin/nginx/gpuserver/README.md

 3. Restart your web server to apply the changes.

 By using DH parameters, you can ensure that your SSL/TLS connections are more secure and resistant to certain types of attacks.

+## Nginx configuration for the Microserver

+The Nginx configuration file for each Microserver is designed to handle HTTPS requests for a specific server and proxy them to different backend applications.
+It includes SSL/TLS settings, Let's Encrypt certificate management, and specific location blocks for proxying requests to the VS Code frontend, QuestDB, and Grafana.
+The configuration ensures secure communication, sets appropriate headers, and enables websocket support.